Redmi Note 7 Pro, Redmi Note 7 Sale Set for Today, via Flipkart and Mi.com

 Redmi Note 7 Pro and Redmi Note 7 will go on sale in India today, via Flipkart and Mi.com.
-There are a few things different about this Wednesday's Redmi Note 7 series sale - for starters, the Redmi Note 7 will now be on open sale.
-The Redmi Note 7 Pro's 6GB RAM/ 128GB storage variant should once again be on sale, after the company finally made it available last week for the first time since the Redmi Note 7 Pro's launch in India in February.
+There are a few things different about this Wednesday's Redmi Note 7 series sale - for starters, the Redmi Note 7 will now be available without a flash sale.
+The Redmi Note 7 Pro's 6GB RAM/ 128GB storage variant should once again be put on flash sale, after the company finally made it available last week for the first time since the Redmi Note 7 Pro's launch in India in February.
 This is also the first sale after Xiaomi announced it had sold 1 million units of the Redmi Note 7 series in India.
+To recall, the Redmi Note 7 and Redmi Note 7 Pro were launched in the country in late-February.

 Redmi Note 7 Pro, Redmi Note 7 price in India, sale offers